quixio/quix-docs/docs/get-started/quickstart.md

     If you're on Mac and using Homebrew, you may have multiple Python versions installed.
 In this case you may have to use the command `pip3` to install your modules.

-You're going to use the [Quix Streams](../client-library-intro.md) library to push data into Quix Platform.
+You're going to use the [Quix Streams](../client-library-intro.md) library to push data into Quix.
 This is just one of [many ways](../develop/integrate-data/overview.md) to get your data into Quix.
 You could for example simply log into Quix and use one of our already available [connectors](../connectors/index.md), but where's the fun in that!

 You use the `psutil` module to retrieve the CPU load on your laptop.